1What is Genesis 1-2 about?

 2What happened at the flood?

 As Christians, we are committed to a high view of Scripture as God’s inspired word.
 We humbly follow Jesus, who was more centered on and committed to the Scriptures than any human being who has ever lived.
 But this also means that we are totally committed to reading the Bible as it was intended by the authors, human and Holy Spirit alike, to be read and understood.
 There are few places where this process is more difficult than the great flood narrative.
-We want to consider the possibility that Genesis was written to an ancient near eastern audience and that it’s possible that “world” is referring to the known world of their day.
+We want to consider the possibility that Genesis was written to an ancient near eastern audience and that it’s possible that the word “world” is referring to the known world of their day.
 We also want to be sure that any of our motivations for revising our older or more conservative readings of Scripture are driven by a desire to know what the Bible is truly saying rather than a concern to not be seen as foolish for believing in the miraculous.
 To believe in a worldwide flood is no more or less reasonable than believing that a man was raised from the dead, so if we study and determine that the evidence is better for global or local flood, we should believe out of stronger conviction, not a softening of conviction.
 Tremper Longman - Genesis Blog Series

 3Are there dinosaurs in the Bible?